AngelicaAgudelo/Proyecto-Yaz/README.md

 # Proyect Yaz

-_It is a custom development and web application that seeks to improve the financial control, to book appointments online_
+_It is a custom development that consists of a web application.
+This application seeks help from hairdress “JAZ Color y Estilo” to manage the financial control, the appointment scheduling and the online shop._

 ## Starting